shaack/cm-chessboard/README.md

 cm-chessboard is the main chessboard of [chessmail.eu](https://www.chessmail.eu) and [chessmail.de](https://www.chessmail.de).
 It is also used in [chess-console](https://shaack.com/projekte/chess-console/examples/load-pgn.html) and in [cm-fen-editor](https://shaack.com/projekte/cm-fen-editor/).
 They are all nice written ES6 Modules to handle different aspects of chess games.

-> Note: With version 7, I made a heavy allover refactoring.
-The chessboard props have been changed and the files
-> structure also.
-Version 7 of the cm-chessboard will not work out of the box after an update from a previous version.
-> Also with version 7 comes the move cancelling via secondary mouse button.

 ## Features